 Frequently Asked Questions

-There has been a lot of information reported about West Virginia charter schools.
 We address some of the most common concerns and questions parents are asking about this unique new approach to public education.

 Q: What is the difference between Public Charter Schools and Traditional Public Schools?